JaynouOliver/JaynouOliver/README.md

 Dev Experience -
-Been in the industry for last 4 years, and worked extensively with Machine Learning, with over 1 internship and 3 jobs per year, I have around 2.5 years of experience.
+Been in the industry for last 4 years, and worked extensively with Machine Learning, with over 1 internship and 3 jobs , I have around 2.5 years of experience.

 I'm interested in Core Machine Learning, Data Engineer and a little bit of devops.
 I build products and ship fast.